 What is Orange Shirt Day?

-Held annually in September shortly after students return to school, we use this day to remind ourselves that each and every child matters.
+The National Day for Truth and Reconciliation and Orange Shirt Day are both recognised on the same day.
+It is a time to remember the inhumane and prejudicial treatment of First Nations children who were forced to attend Residential Schools throughout Canada.
+We use this day to remind ourselves that each and every child matters.
 We show that as students, staff, and community members, that we are stronger together when we stand against racism and prejudice.
 We come together in a spirit of reconciliation in order to provide excellent, equitable education for all students so that they may learn and excel in all aspects of life.

 Resources for Parents and Teachers